 The Arsenal Street Bridges – 1901 to Present.

-Unlike the Court, Mill, Vanduzee, Eastern Blvd and Pearl Street Bridges, the Arsenal Street Bridge does not cross water.
-Rather, it crosses railroad tracks that, today, go to and from the Watertown CSX Massey railroad yard.
+Unlike the Court, Mill, Vanduzee, Eastern Blvd, and Pearl Street Bridges, the Arsenal Street Bridge does not cross water.
+Rather, it crosses railroad tracks that go to and from the Watertown CSX Massey railroad yard today.

-Although it had been brought up prior, the building of an overhead crossing on Arsenal Street would gain traction in 1900 as a means of dealing with “the Arsenal Street Nuisance.”
+Although it had been brought up prior, the building of an overhead crossing on Arsenal Street would gain traction in 1900 to deal with “the Arsenal Street Nuisance.”
 Per the January 31, 1900 article in the Watertown Daily Times, the State would pay 1/2 the costs, and the railroad company and city 1/4 each.

 The most objectionable feature of the present crossing is, that owing to the New York Central’s freight yard being situated in the street, a large amount of switching has to be done across the highway, to the intense annoyance of those people who have occasion to cross the tracks at that point, to say nothing of the danger of the accident.